tokio-rs/website-next/content/tokio/tutorial/channels.md

 ```

 Unlike `mpsc`, no capacity is specified as the capacity is always one.
-Additionally, neither handles can be cloned.
+Additionally, neither handle can be cloned.

-To receive responses from the manager task, before sending a command a `oneshot`
+To receive responses from the manager task, before sending a command, an `oneshot`
 channel is created.
 The `Sender` half of the channel is included in the command
 to the manager task.
 The receive half is used to receive the response.

 First, update `Command` to include the `Sender`.
-First convenience, a type alias
+For convenience, a type alias
 is used to reference the `Sender`.

 ```rust